PHYSICIAN REFERRALS AND BENEFITS

 that the trial was “kept secret for the participant in accordance

 with the tradition of Santa’s elves.”)
 (3) Another Danish study considered issues like belief in Santa and relationship length that may impact

 the months following the holidays.
 Divorce rates rose least for general

-practitioners whose relationships were also reported to be longer
+practitioners whose relationships were also found to be longer

 that other medical subspecialties.
 Believing

 These authors’ final recommendation was to join in

 the Christmas fun but do not rely on Santa for the gift